touch-tree/framework/README.md

 An easy-to-use framework for developing web applications.

 > [!NOTE]
-> While it's possible, this repository is NOT intended for direct use in a development project.
+> While it's possible, this repository is not intended for direct use in a development project.
 It's recommended that you use this framework alongside the [echtyushi/framework-boilerplate](https://github.com/echtyushi/framework-boilerplate/tree/master) framework instead.

 ## Requirements
 - PHP version 7.4